vnali/studio-plugin-docs/README.md

 *studio-importEpisodeByRSS-[PodcastUID]* | Import episodes from RSS.
 *studio-importEpisodeByAssetIndex-[PodcastUID]* | Set settings for importing episodes for specified podcast.
 *studio-viewPublishedRSS-[PodcastUID]* | View published RSS for specified podcast -Skip this permission check by enabling $allowAllToSeeRSS podcast setting-.
+*studio-viewNotPublishedRSS-[PodcastUID]* | View not published RSS for specified podcast

 ## Other Features